tkrop/go-testing/README.md

 ## Framework structure

-The `testing` framework consists of the following sub-packages:
+The `go-testing` framework consists of the following sub-packages:

 * [`test`](test) provides a small framework to isolate the test execution and safely check whether a test fails or succeeds as expected in combination with